 Your Liability for Unauthorized Credit and Debit Card Charges

-Learn how to limit your liability for unauthorized credit or debit card charges.
+Learn how to limit your liability for unauthorized charges to your credit, debit, or prepaid card.

-The theft or loss of a credit card, debit card, or ATM card can happen to anyone—and you need to be prepared to take action, protect your rights, and stop thieves in their tracks.
+The theft or loss of a credit card, debit card, ATM, or prepaid card can happen to anyone.
+You need to be prepared to take action, protect your rights, and stop thieves in their tracks.

 The two primary federal laws covering procedures after card theft or loss are the Fair Credit Billing Act and the Electronic Fund Transfer Act.